LlewBach/virtual-shelter/README.md

 [Back to top](#milestone-4-project---virtual-shelter)

 I would like to thank my mentor Ben Kavanagh for his guidance and support with this project and my year on this Web Application Development diploma with Code Institute.

+I would also like to thank Oisín from Code Institute's tech support for helping me set up AWS.

 # Disclaimer